piotrmp/credibilator/README.md

 2. Click *Load unpacked* and select the `credibilator-extension` folder,
 3. The extension should appear on the configuration panel,
 4. You can now use Credibilator.
 Whenever you want to check the credibility of a currently browsed page, activate Credbiliator from the *Extensions* menu (to the right of the address bar).

+### Video manual

+`Credibilator_mp4` contains a video presenting the most important features of the extension in action.

 ## Credibility classifiers